In this Guide

 This faucet and sprayer set is our most affordable choice for people who want something a little more elegant for their kitchen.
 The refined spigot design works especially well in rustic or victorian settings alike, and adds a bit of interest to your plumbing fixtures.

 It’s ADA-compliant.
 You won’t find that rating on many faucets that look this great!
 Most elegant, distinctive pieces tend to sacrifice accessibility for looks, but the Moen ticks both boxes.

-It’s covered by Premier’s own lifetime warranty.
+It’s covered by Moen’s own lifetime warranty.
 The Wetherly also has a fantastic reliability record!

 3. Delta Linden

 The Linden is a sleeker, more modern faucet at about the same price as the Premier.
 We love the pull-out sprayer design, as well as the swooping, simple look of the fixture!
 Delta says it’s based on the way a branch lifts out from a tree.
 We think it’s a good option for people with more contemporary decor, especially with natural elements.